spamegg1/spamegg1.github.io/gsoc-2025/README.md

         Stream.emits(res)
 ```

-We would have to do one of these for every `Stream[F, O]` that we wanted to have.
+We would have to do one of these for every pair of `Stream[F, O1] => Stream[F, O2]`
+that we wanted to have.
 It was obvious that the runtime needed to be redesigned.

 ### Challenges

 The main challenge was the changing Cyfra Runtime API that was in development
 in parallel to my project, and adapting to these changes (as an API user).
+The runtime is even more complicated than my projects, so I won't explain it much here.

 Another challenge was the high conceptual difficulty of the problem.
 The solution required high level, abstract, imaginative thinking.